Buy Bourbon Vanilla from Madagascar Online

 How are Bourbon Vanilla Pods Made?

-It takes three years for Vanilla Planifolia to produce its first flower, from which vanilla pods can grow after fertilization.
+It takes three years for Vanilla Planifolia to produce ist first flower, from which vanilla pods can grow after fertilization.
 From the pollination of the flower to the development of the pod, it takes a little over a year.
 The entire manufacturing process is highly time-consuming and entirely done by hand.

 The orchid flowers bloom for only 48 hours before they wither.
 During this short period, pollination must be carried out manually.
 The flower is carefully opened using a bamboo tool, and the stigma and stamens of each flower are gently pressed together without crushing the bud.